sparkflows/sparkflows-docs/docs/commands/python.rst

 Python
 ===========

-Fire supports both Java/Scala and Python engines.
+Fire Insights supports both Java/Scala and Python engines.

 When using the python engine, python 3.6+ has to be present.
 Also the dependent packages need to be installed.